w3c/webrtc-encoded-transform/sdp-explainer.md

 ## For sending
 The RTCRtpSender’s encoder (if present) will be configured to use a specific codec from CodecCapabilities by a new call:
 ```
-sender.setEncodingCodec(RTCCodecParameters parameters)
+sender.setPacketizer(payloadType, RTCCodecParameters parameters)
 ```
-This sets the MIME type of the codec to encode to, and the payload type that will be put on frames produced by that encoder.
-This codec must be one supported by the platform (not the “novel” codec), and the PT does not need to be one negotiated in the SDP offer/answer.

-When configuring the transform post negotiation, the app MUST retrieve the PTs negotiated for the connection, and identify the PT for the custom codec.

-When transforming frames, the transformer configured MUST, in addition to modifying the payload, modify the metadata to have the negotiated payload type for the custom codec.

-The packetizer will use the rules for the MIME type configured, or the MIME type on the packetizationMode if configured.
-(This assumes that packetization is independent of FMTP)
+This tells the sender that when packetizing a frame for transmission, it should use the rules described in the documentation for the codec indicated.

 ## For receiving
 The depacketizer will use the rules for the MIME type associated with the payload type.
-If the payload type is associated with an RtpCodecCapability that has a packetizationMode parameter, that packetization mode will be used.

-The decoder can be configured to accept a given PT as indicating a given codec format by the new API call:
+If the MIME type associated with the payload type has been added using addReceiveCodecCapability, the decoder must be configured to accept a given PT as indicating a given codec format by the new API call:
 ```
-receiver.addDecodingCodec(CodecParameters parameters)
+receiver.setDepacketizer(payloadType, CodecParameters parameters)
 ```
 This does not alter the handling of any otherwise-configured PT, but adds a handler for this specific PT.